Tax compliance risk management process for customers managed by Large Business: discussing and reviewing the main duty

 A Senior Accounting Officer (SAO) of a qualifying company is responsible for carrying out the main duty.
 That is, the SAO is responsible for taking reasonable steps to ensure that the company establishes and maintains appropriate tax accounting arrangements.

-A Customer Relationship Manager (CRM) must ask about the tax accounting arrangements as part of ongoing discussions to understand how the company approaches the task of ensuring tax liabilities are calculated accurately.
+A Customer Compliance Manager (CCM) must ask about the tax accounting arrangements as part of ongoing discussions to understand how the company approaches the task of ensuring tax liabilities are calculated accurately.

 Such a discussion might cover the overall accounting arrangements within the company.
 For example, it might explore